AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

  - Click *Input filegroup sas* and it will populate automaticaly
  - Pick *Scene file* uploaded on previous step
  - *Frame start* and *Frame end* can be a range of frames or just single frame.
 If you need to render tens to hundreds to thousands frames, I sugest to estimate the optimal number of machines and time of rendering the entire project.
- Every VM spend about 2-4 minutes (depends on series and size) on warmup and installing drivers, so time of first rendering takes 2-4 minutes longer than others.
-So, my proposition is to start with rendering only 2 frames, measure time difference between first and second frame and note time of second rendered frame.
+ Every VM spend about 2-4 minutes (depends on series and size) on warmup and installing drivers, so time of first rendering on each VM takes 2-4 minutes longer than others.
+My proposition is to start with rendering only 2 frames, measure time difference between first and second frame and note time of second rendered frame.
 This information will help you to realize the optimal quantity of compute nodes needed to render whole project.
- - *Outputs* - same as *Input filegroup*, used for storing results and logs
+ - *Outputs* - like an *Input filegroup*, but used for storing results and logs

 Click *Run and close* will start our project.
 In a few minutes our pool will start scaling to the number of frames, up to the number we mentioned in autoscale function